MathieuChailloux/LightPollutionToolbox/README.md

 - Emission in the blue part of the spectrum
   File : ./algs/statistics_blue_emission_grid.py
 - Visibility Light Source : this treatment is divided into 3 sub-treatments :
-	- 1 : Calcul of DSM (Digital Surface Model) with DTM (Digital Terrain Model), buildings and possibly the vegetation (opitonal)
+	- 1 : Calcul of DSM (Digital Surface Model) with DTM (Digital Terrain Model), buildings and possibly the vegetation (optional)
 		  File : ./algs/calcul_MNS.py
 	- 2 : Calcul of Viewshed, this processing uses a part of the plugin code in Viewshed analysis : https://www.zoran-cuckovic.from.hr/QGIS-visibility-analysis
 		  File : ./algs/light_points_viewshed.py